Kris (Deltarune): Appearances

 Kris is the protagonist of Deltarune.
-They are controlled by the player through a red soul for most of the game.
+They are controlled by the player through a red heart-shaped soul for most of the game.
 They are the human child of the monsters Toriel and Asgore Dreemurr, the sibling of Asriel Dreemurr, and a resident of "Hometown", a small town home to many characters from Undertale as well as new characters not seen in Undertale.
 They are currently the only human resident in Hometown, the rest being monsters similar to the Dreemurr family.
+Kris has been sparsely featured in merchandise based on Deltarune, including a pin set with other characters.

+Chapter 1

 In Chapter 1, Kris and their school bully Susie discover a fantastical realm called a "Dark World" in the school's storage closet.
 They meet a Darkner—a being who comes from a Dark World—named Ralsei.
 He explains that the three of them are heroes prophesied to save both worlds by sealing "Dark Fountains", the sources of the darkness which Dark Worlds form out of.
 They are attacked by Prince Lancer, who was ordered by his father, King, to stop them from reaching the Fountain, only for them to befriend him and defeat the King, who was protecting the Fountain.
 After the Fountain is sealed and the Dark World fades away, Kris and Susie return to the Light World, vowing to return the next day.
 When Kris returns to their bedroom, they remove their soul, allowing them to fully act without player input.

+Chapter 2

 In Chapter 2, Kris and Susie discover a Fountain at the library, entering a new computer-themed Dark World.
 Their classmates Noelle Holiday and Berdly were captured by its ruler, Queen, who explains that a figure called the Roaring Knight is the creator of the Fountains.
 Believing that the Knight opens Fountains to make the "Lightners" happy, Queen compels Noelle to open one.
 Kris eventually defeats Queen, and Ralsei explains that opening too many Fountains will end both worlds in an apocalypse known as "The Roaring".
 After sealing the Fountain, Susie stays over at Kris' house; while asleep, Kris removes their soul and opens a Fountain in their living room.